International Summer Exchange Program

 HKUST will produce transcripts detailing the courses taken and the grades obtained.
 The transcripts will be mailed to you and your home institution.

 HKUST uses a 4.3 grading scale, with letter grades, with Grade D being a marginal pass.
-Visit this page for details.
+Please visit here for details.

 Credit transfers are approved by students’ home institutions.
 You should check with your home institution on its policy regarding the transfer of grades and credits.